Jorunna Parva: Interesting Facts About The Sea Bunny Slug

 Overall they will look like ocean rabbits at first look.
 The backside of the bunny looks like flowers.
 Their ears resemble antennae, and these are one of their biggest sensory organs.
 These antennas are known as rhinophores.

 These animals are popular on the internet for other backs and white spots all over their body.
 However, in reality, they are mostly found in yellow and orange spots.
-These are so small that you might find them only the size of less than an inch.
+These are so small that you might find them only less than an inch in size.

 Although the little bunnies are tiny small in size, they have excellent skills in sensing and detecting any environment around them.
 They can easily detect if there have a predator around them.